stsievert/salmon/docs/source/benchmarks/adaptive.rst

    :width: 400px
    :align: center

-This is an improvement over NEXT, the software that inspired Salmon.
-In NEXT's introduction paper, the authors concluded "there is no evidence for gains from adaptive sampling," [2]_, and their experimental results for t-STE (the same method as used above) did not motivate the use of adaptive sampling algorithms.
+By this measure, Salmon has better performance than NEXT for adaptive triplet embeddings.
+In NEXT's introduction paper, the authors provided "no evidence for gains from adaptive sampling" for the triplet embedding problem [2]_.

 ..
 [1] "Active Perceptual Similarity Modeling with Auxiliary Information" by E.
        Heim, M. Berger, and L. Seversky, and M. Hauskrecht.
 2015.